Ronald Ebens: Consequences

 A civil suit for the unlawful death of Vincent Chin was settled out of court on March 23, 1987.
-Michael Nitz was ordered to pay $50,000 in $30 weekly installments over the following 10 years.
-Ronald Ebens was ordered to pay $1.5 million, at $200/month for the first two years and 25% income or $200/month thereafter, whichever was greater.
-This represented the projected loss of income from Vincent Chin's engineering position, as well as Lily Chin's loss of Vincent's services as laborer and driver.
+Nitz was ordered to pay $50,000 in $30 weekly installments over the following 10 years.
+Ebens was ordered to pay $1.5 million, at $200/month for the first two years and 25% income or $200/month thereafter, whichever was greater.
+This represented the projected loss of income from Chin's engineering position, as well as Lily Chin's loss of Vincent's services as laborer and driver.
 However, the estate of Vincent Chin would not be allowed to garnish social security, disability, or Ebens' pension from Chrysler, nor could the estate place a lien on Ebens' house.

 In April 1988, Ebens sued Chrysler for $10,000 and reinstatement on the grounds of wrongful termination.
 Chrysler claimed that such action at that date exceeded the statute of limitations.
 This suit was still pending when Ebens was forced to return to court to explain his reasons for failing to keep up with the payments in the Chin settlement.
+On September 6, 1990, a decision of no cause of action against the plaintiff, Ebens, and in favor for the defendant, Chrysler, at which point Chrysler attempted to sue for the $10,921.84 ($9,919 labor and $1,002.84 expenses) in legal fees it spent on the case.

 At the November 1989 hearing, the Chin estate, represented by attorney James Brescoll, questioned how Ebens could obtain loans for a Dodge van and Plymouth Sundance requiring payments of $682/month, yet could not meet his $200/month minimum obligation.
-Ronald Ebens explained about the motorcycle accident in Wisconsin that killed his youngest stepson, Matt Nitz (Juanita Ebens lost her job after quitting work to care for her son), and of Ebens' general inability to find work due to his infamy from the Chin case.
+Ebens explained about the motorcycle accident in Wisconsin that killed his youngest stepson, Matt Nitz (Juanita Ebens lost her job after quitting work to care for her son), and of Ebens' general inability to find work due to his infamy from the Chin case.
 Ebens testified that he had stopped looking for work, other than the occasional odd job, and was awaiting the outcome of the litigation against Chrysler.

-On September 6, 1990, a decision of no cause of action against the plaintiff, Ebens, and in favor for the defendant, Chrysler, at which point Chrysler attempted to sue for the $10,921.84 ($9,919 labor and $1,002.84 expenses) in legal fees it spent on the case.

-On August 28, 1997, the Chin estate renewed the civil suit, as it was allowed to do every ten years.
+On August 28, 1997, the Chin estate renewed the civil suit, as it was allowed to do every 10 years.
 The complaint listed Ebens as having only paid $3,000 on the judgment, and adjusted the damages with $3,205,604.37 in accrued interest, $15 for the judgment, $90 in clerk fees, and $65 for service fees and mileage for a new total of $4,683,653.89.
 The proof of service listed an address in Henderson, Nevada.

 Michael Nitz reportedly did make payments pursuant to the original settlement, in spite of filing for Chapter 13 bankruptcy in 1986.
 Ebens' homeowners' policy paid about $20,000.
-Ronald Ebens has been attributed with conflicting statements as to whether he ever intends to fulfill his debt, but in a 1987 newspaper interview, Ebens told future filmmaker Michael Moore that he would not give his detractors satisfaction by committing suicide.
+Ebens has been attributed with conflicting statements as to whether he ever intends to fulfill his debt, but in a 1987 newspaper interview, Ebens told future filmmaker Michael Moore that he would not give his detractors satisfaction by committing suicide.